-SMCR was introduced for ILUK during the past year.
 ILUK, as a Solvency II firm, is subject to the most onerous version of SMCR.
-The SMCR places increased reporting obligations on the Group, a requirement to confirm to the regulators who at the firm hold the most senior roles (Senior Management Functions) and their responsibilities, and for ILUK to identify and certify as fit and proper those staff who undertake any roles which can cause significant harm to clients or the industry (Certification Functions).
-This is similar to, but expands upon, previous regimes such as the Approved Persons Regime (APR) and the Senior Insurance Managers Regime (SIMR).
+The SMCR places increased reporting obligations on the Group, a requirement for those persons holding most senior roles (Senior Management Functions) to be approved by the regulators, and for ILUK to identify and certify as fit and proper those staff who undertake any roles which can cause significant harm to client or the industry (Certification Functions).